merylldindin/topologyx/CONTRIBUTING.md

 A comment that will come back often in PR reviews is the spacing in your code.
 The overall strategy is to split your code by functional blocks, aka adding empty lines to differentiate loops, if-statements or clusters of similar actions.
 There are also a few more guidelines:

 1. Return statements should be isolated from any code blocks
-2. Do not use spacing betIen a function name and the first line of code
+2. Do not use spacing between a function name and the first line of code

 An application of those guidelines is illustrated below: